muhd-umer/pyramidtabnet/README.md

 3. The authors of [Craft Text Detector](https://arxiv.org/abs/1904.01941) for their awesome repository for text detection.

+4. The author of [mAP Repo](https://github.com/Cartucho/mAP) for providing a straightforward script to evaluate deep learning models for object detection metrics.

-4. [Google Colaboratory](https://github.com/googlecolab) for providing free-high end GPU resources for research and development.
+5. [Google Colaboratory](https://github.com/googlecolab) for providing free-high end GPU resources for research and development.
 All of the code base was developed using their platform and could not be possible without it.